Minot, North Dakota: Education

 The Minot Public Schools system operates ten elementary schools (K–5) in the city: Bel Air, Edison, John Hoeven, Lewis and Clark, Longfellow, McKinley Roosevelt, Perkett, Sunnyside, and Washington.
-The district also operates Bell Elementary, about five miles southeast of Minot.
+The district also operates Bell Elementary, about 5 mi southeast of Minot.
 Jefferson Elementary closed in 2003.
 The old Washington Elementary building closed in 2007 and the students moved to a new building that was renovated from an old health care center.
+Both Bell Elementary and McKinley Elementary would be closed in 2024 due to funding issues.
 There are also two elementary schools (K–6) on the Minot Air Force Base: Dakota and North Plains.
 The 2011 flood resulted in the relocation of Erik Ramstad Middle School and the closure of Lincoln Elementary, as both buildings were damaged beyond economical repair.
 Longfellow Elementary was expanded after the flood and children who lived in the Lincoln neighborhood then attended Longfellow Elementary.

 There are four middle schools in the system.
 The three in Minot are grades 6–8: Jim Hill in the south, Erik Ramstad in the north, and Central Middle School downtown.
-Memorial Middle School on Minot AFB is named for fallen veterans of the U.S. armed forces.
+Memorial Middle School on Minot AFB is named for fallen veterans of the U.S. Armed Forces.
 The school was built in the mid-1960s on the base's northern perimeter.

 The city has two public high schools.
 On the southwest side of the city is Minot High School, constructed in 1973 just west of Jim Hill Middle School.
-On the north side of the city is Minot North High School, newly completed in 2024.
+On the north side of the city is Minot North High School, completed in 2024.
 MPS also operates an adult learning center and Souris River Campus, an alternative high school.

-Private schools in Minot include Bishop Ryan Catholic School, which offers preschool through grade 12 at a single campus.
-There is also a Protestant K–12 school, Our Redeemer's Christian School.
+Private schools in Minot include Bishop Ryan Catholic School, which offers preschool through grade 12 at a single campus; and Our Redeemer's Christian School, a Protestant K–12 school.

 Minot is also home to Minot State University, the state's third-largest university.
 MSU's campus is at the base of North Hill, just west of Broadway.
-A two-year teacher's college when it opened in 1913, Minot State became a university in 1987.
+It was a two-year teacher's college when it opened in 1913, and it was designated university in 1987.

 Media

 Minot has several media outlets.
 KMOT-TV, KXMC-TV and the Minot Daily News report on local news daily.
-KCJB-AM, KHRT-AM, and Prairie Public have some local news content, but no active journalists.
+KCJB, KHRT, and Prairie Public have some local news content, but no active journalists.